Weather of 2010: July 15–22: Asia

-On July 15, the regional representative of the American Red Cross had praise for the Chinese people, the Chinese Red Cross, and China's Ministry of Civil Affairs for their efforts in fighting the flood.
+On July 15, the regional representative of the American Red Cross praised the Chinese people, the Chinese Red Cross, and China's Ministry of Civil Affairs for their efforts in fighting the flood.
 The People's Liberation Army (PLA) was praised for sending contingents of soldiers across the country to any location where a disaster had struck.

 Both the Xinjiang region in the northwest and Yunnan province in the south were affected by flooding.
 In all, flood waters inundated parts of at least 24 of China's 34 provinces and regions on July 20.
 By July 20, the Yangtze River at the Three Gorges Dam experienced its highest river discharge in 130 years, and the highest since the dam was built.
 The dam's walls released 40000 m3 of water, while 30000 m3 per second of the river flow was held back in behind the dam, after water levels in the Reservoir had risen 4 m overnight.
 The reservoir's water levels peaked at 158.86 m on the morning of July 23; the alarm level for the reservoir was 145 m.
 All ferry service in the reservoir was halted when the total flow rate exceeded 45000 m3 per second, although the crest of the flooding passed the dam by July 24.
 A second peak in the river arrived at the dam on July 28, when the peak flow from the dam was a record 56000 m3 per second.

 It was officially revealed on July 21 that more than 701 people were dead, and that 347 were missing due to the severe flooding in China so far; the floods caused the highest death toll since 1998, which saw the highest water levels in 50 years.
 The floods affected 100 rivers, 117 million people in 27 provinces, and seven cities.
 9000000 ha of farmland and 645,000 houses were destroyed, and 8,000,000 people were evacuated (about the population of New Jersey).

 The overall damage totaled 142,200,000,000 Yuan or £13,700,000,000.
 The Three Gorges Dam project prevented floods like those in 1998, which killed several thousands.
 The shipping channels in the Three Gorges Dam were closed, but the dam wall was still holding for the time being.